 5A Margaret Street, Mount Gambier.
 Phone: 08 8723 1283.

-Enjoy a coffee or snack, while the children burn off some energy, playing, exploring and learning in the unique indoor adventure playground environment, which includes two inflatable jumping castles.
+Enjoy a coffee or snack, while the children burn off some energy, playing, exploring and learning in the unique indoor adventure playground environment.

 Best suited for children 0 – 12 years.